tasinkhan/Automatic-birthday-wishing-through-email/readme.md

 navigate to the folder and run docker-compose file: docker-compose up --build -d

-This command will run django, redis, celery worker, celery beat as separate containers
+This command will run django, redis, celery worker, celery beat as separate containers.

 - go to http:127.0.0.1:8000/customer/ to see the list of the customers and entry a new customer.

-- go to http:127.0.0.1:8000/customer/{id}/ to see details of a customer and edit the informations of a customer
+- go to http:127.0.0.1:8000/customer/{id}/ to see details of a customer and edit the informations of a customer.

+- go to http:127.0.0.1:8000/admin/ to access the django admin interface.

+- login with username:admin, password:admin.

-- go to http:127.0.0.1:8000/admin/ and click on 'Periodic tasks' under 'PERIODIC TASKS' then select 'send_autmomatic_birthday_wish_mail' > Crontab Schedule> then choose which scheduler you want to use.
+- click on 'Periodic tasks' under 'PERIODIC TASKS' then select 'send_autmomatic_birthday_wish_mail' > Crontab Schedule> then choose which scheduler you want to use.
+By default we are using midnight(12 am(0 0 * * *  )) to execute the task.
+But you can select every minute interval(* * * * *) to execute the task and check the periodic task easily.

+# About the celery beat DatabaseSchduler
+- We are using celery beat to schedule the task at every midnight.

+- Using celery beat database scheduler gives us the flexibility to change schedule using django admin interface so we don't have to hardcode the schedule interval.